Osaka 4D3N trip!

 - Can’t leave without my sweater especially my scarf because it was really cold

-- Regret for not bringing thermal garment (bottom), legs were numb while walking for few hours on the street
+- Regret not bringing thermal garment (bottom), legs were numb while walking for few hours on the street

-- Communication problem as most of the Japanese do not speak English.
+- Communication problem.
 Hand gestures are important.

 - We spoke English and they replied in Japanese or vice versa but we understood each other